-The word gospel translated from the old English godspel to good news.
+The word gospel translated from old English godspel to good news.
 The words good and god in the old Hebrew language were one and the same word.
 Spel translated to news.

 The Romans Expelled the Jews from Jerusalem

 While Christianity spread, the Jews in Jerusalem struggled to retain their promised land.
 They rebelled against Roman rule in 70 CE, some thirty years after Jesus’ death.
-In retaliation, Roman armies under Titus, slaughtered the Israelites in massive numbers and destroyed the Second Temple of Solomon.
+In retaliation, Roman armies under Emperor Titus slaughtered the Israelites in massive numbers and destroyed the Second Temple of Solomon.
 Titus sailed back to Rome in triumph with his ships piled high with the Temple treasure.
 That included the golden table, the candlesticks, and the Book of Laws from the Holy of Holies.

 Christ in Greek is spelled “ΧΡΙΣΤΟΣ”.
 The name of the letter “X” is “chi” and the name of “P” is “rho.”
 Hence this monogram is known as the Chi Rho.

-When Constantine won the battle the next day, called the Battle of Milvian Bridge, he determined that his success was due to the one Supreme Christian God.
+When Constantine won the battle the next day, the Battle of Milvian Bridge, he determined that his success was due to the one Supreme Christian God.